Itheum/architecture-diagrams/live_whitepaper.md

 If the sale is done via a Data Coalition (i.e. as a bulk pool of data), the MYDA is transferred from the Access Requester to the DC DAO and then distributed to the members of the DC as follows:

-To the Data Creators to indicate access rights to use the data (as mentioned in the above section)
+- To the Data Creators to indicate access rights to use the data (as mentioned in the above section)

-Based on the share token holding of the board members, members and general stakers to highlight traceability of the effort spent by these parties to coordinate the bulk sale, flag and signal data quality and accept risk of remediating and mediating contentious sales.
+- Based on the relative bond/stake token contribution of the board members, members and general stakers to highlight traceability of the effort spent by these parties to coordinate the bulk sale, flag and signal data quality and accept risk of remediating and mediating contentious sales.
 The transfer of MYDA to these parties is also used as lineage and audit to trace all parties involved in the data transfer process.

 See point number (3) below for more details…